John Ritchie MacNicol

 John Ritchie MacNicol (August 31, 1878 - June 18, 1950) was a Canadian politician.
 He served as an MP (Toronto Northwest) from 1930 to 1949.

 Born in Beaverton, Ontario, MacNicol was educated at public school, collegiates, and at Bryant & Stratton College in Buffalo, New York.
 He taught school in Algoma and Grey Counties, Ontario.

+MacNicol was a prominent player in the Conservative party internal machinery.
 From 1917 to 1920, he was president of the South York Liberal-Conservative Association.
 From 1921 to 1922, he was president of the Ward 6 Toronto Association.
 From 1921 to 1923, he was secretary of the Liberal-Conservative Association of Ontario and was president from 1923 to 1930.
-He was president of the federal Conservative Party from 1925 to 1943.
+After his election to parliament, he continue to serve in various honorary capacities.
+At the Ontario Conservative Party convention of 1936, he was elected one of four honorary presidents of the Ontario Conservative Association, the other three being a former Prime Minister and two former Premiers.
+He served as the president of the Dominion Conservative Association, the local grassroot activist arm of the party, in the early 1940s, and presided over party following the resignation of party leader Robert Manion in 1941.

-He was first elected to the House of Commons of Canada for the Ontario riding of Toronto Northwest in the 1930 federal election.
-He was re-elected in 1935, 1940, and 1945 for the riding of Davenport.
+MacNicol was first elected to the House of Commons of Canada for the Ontario riding of Toronto Northwest in the 1930 federal election.
+His prominence in the party can be seen through how he secured the party's nomination.
+Incumbent MP Thomas Langton Church, a polarizing former Toronto Mayor, was pressured by the "party machine" to withdraw from the nomination contest and instead contested Toronto Centre West, the least safe Tory seat in the city.
+(He was defeated by Liberal Sam Factor, Canada's first Jewish MP.)

+MacNicol was re-elected in 1935, 1940, and 1945 for the riding of Davenport.
 He was defeated by Paul Hellyer in the 1949 election.

+He was married to Ms. Maisie MacKinnon of Bruce County, who predeceased him in 1932.